lyteword/chspurgeon-tod/volume-2/psalm-43.md

 Useful is this doctrine two ways.

-1\.For terror to the enemies of believers.
+1\.
+For terror to the enemies of believers.
 How many prevailing cries to the justice of God are against such enemies? (a) Their own sins cry. (b) Believers injuries cry. (c) Believer's prayers cry. (d) Christ's intercession cries over against their prayers and desires Re 6:9, compared with Re 8:3.

-2\.The second use is for comfort to believers, that as God's mercy is for them, so his justice to deliver them, not only from *men*, but from *sin;* and in and through Christ they may humbly plead justice as against sinners, so against sin; not only against the guilt but against the power, that seeing Christ died, sin should not live. *Condensed from Nathanael Homes,* 1652.
+2\.
+The second use is for comfort to believers, that as God's mercy is for them, so his justice to deliver them, not only from *men*, but from *sin;* and in and through Christ they may humbly plead justice as against sinners, so against sin; not only against the guilt but against the power, that seeing Christ died, sin should not live. *Condensed from Nathanael Homes,* 1652.

 **Verse 1.** *Ungodly...deceitful...unjust.* There are *ungodly* men who, being destitute of religious principle, will not scruple to injure us, when they can thereby gratify their passions or advance their worldly interests.
 There are *deceitful* men who will put on the garb of friendship, and acquire our confidence and esteem, and then treacherously cheat us out of our property, or our reputation, or our peace.
 There are *unjust* men, who by fraud or by violence, would rob us of our dearest rights and most valuable possessions, and not only reduce our powers and opportunities of doing good, but even diminish our means of comfortable subsistence.
-And there are *oppressors*, who taking advantage of our weakness or dependence, and trampling alike on the maxims of equity and humanity, may exact from us unreasonable services, impose upon us heavy burdens and cruel restraints, and ply us with insults, and harassments, and deprivations, from which we can make no escape, and for which we can find no redress. *Andrew Thomson, D.D., in "Lectures on Portions of the Psalms."* 1826.
+And there are *oppressors*, who taking advantage of our weakness or dependence, and trampling alike on the maxims of equity and humanity, may exact from us unreasonable services, impose upon us heavy burdens and cruel restraints, and ply us with insults, and harassments, and deprivations, from which we can make no escape, and for which we can find no redress. *Andrew Thomson, D. D., in "Lectures on Portions of the Psalms."* 1826.

 **Verse 2.** *Thou art the God of my strength.* The godly man hath from God a threefold strength, namely, natural, providential, and spiritual.